History of Simone Biles in Timeline

 November 2014: Signed National Letter of Intent to UCLA

-In November 2014, Simone Biles signed a National Letter of Intent to UCLA, planning to defer enrollment until after the 2016 Summer Olympics in Rio de Janeiro.
+In November 2014, Simone Biles signed a National Letter of Intent with UCLA, planning to defer enrollment until after the 2016 Summer Olympics.

-In 2014, Simone Biles became the balance beam champion at the World Championships and a member of the gold medal-winning United States team.
-She also won a silver medal on vault.
+In 2014, Simone Biles became the individual all-around champion, balance beam champion and a member of the gold medal-winning United States team at the World Championships.
+She also secured a World silver medal on vault.

-In 2014, Simone Biles was named individual Sportswoman of the Year by the Women's Sports Foundation, and after the world championships, she was named one of ESPNW's Impact 25.
+In 2014, Simone Biles was named individual Sportswoman of the Year by the Women's Sports Foundation.

 2014: 2014 World Artistic Gymnastics Championships